hlslibs/matchlib_connections/README.md

-Matchlib Connections
+MatchLib Connections
 ========
-Matchlib Connections is a SystemC library implementing latency-insensitive channels for use by High-Level synthesis tools.
+MatchLib Connections is a SystemC library implementing latency-insensitive channels for use by High-Level synthesis tools.

 Documentation on the Connections latency-insensitive channel implementation can be found in the [Connections Guide](doc/connections-guide.pdf).